Visiting Zion in April

-Inn-based tours are a great option for early spring, where you will experience the best of Zion, Grand-Staircase Escalante, and/or Bryce Canyon on day hikes with a local and knowledgeable guide, before going back to an exceptional lodge.
-These trips take care of all the planning, accommodations and meals, so you can enjoy your trip without any of the stress that comes with planning a National Park vacation.
+Inn-based tours are a great option for early spring, where you will experience the best of Zion, Grand-Staircase Escalante, and/or Bryce Canyon on day hikes with a local and knowledgeable guide before returning to an exceptional lodge.
+These trips take care of all the planning, accommodations, and meals, so you can enjoy your trip without the stress of planning a National Park vacation.
 Camping tours are another wonderful option for seeing much of Zion and nearby Snow Canyon.
-Appropriate gear, including tents, sleeping bags, trekking poles, daypacks, and all meals are provided by the company.
-And day hikes are great for those who want to maximize their time in park, while gaining knowledge from a local and experienced guide.
+The company provides appropriate gear, including tents, sleeping bags, trekking poles, daypacks, and all meals.
+And day hikes are great for those who want to maximize their time in the park while gaining knowledge from a local and experienced guide.

 Weather in April

-Zion is a large park with various locations and elevations that make weather patterns change from day to day.
-But typically in April, spring is in the air, and warmer temperatures follow.
-Some years, April can bring it with it more winter-like weather than visitors would like, but this typically only happens at higher elevations and is seldom.
-The average temperature for Zion Canyon in April is a high of 73, and a low of 43 degrees Fahrenheit (23/6 degrees Celsius).
-In Kolob Canyons, the average temperature is a high of 61, and a low of 38 degrees Fahrenheit (16/3 degrees Celsius).
-On average, it rains 6 days during the month of April.
-Visitors should keep in mind that these temperatures are only averages and that the park can have much warmer or much colder temperatures in this.
+Zion is a large park with various locations and elevations that change weather patterns daily.
+Spring is in the air in April, and warmer temperatures follow.
+Some years, April can bring more winter-like weather than visitors would like, but this is rare and only happens at higher elevations.
+The average temperature for Zion Canyon in April is a high of 73 and a low of 43 degrees Fahrenheit (23/6 degrees Celsius).
+In Kolob Canyons, the average temperature is a high of 61 and a low of 38 degrees Fahrenheit (16/3 degrees Celsius).
+On average, it rains six days during the month of April.
+Visitors should remember that these temperatures are only averages and that the park can have much warmer or colder temperatures in this.